d3ffy/VitaminC/README.md

-# NPK Measuring by Arduino Uno R3 WiFi + ESP8266 with TCS3200
+# NPK Measuring by Arduino Uno R3 WiFi with TCS34725
 Software Project for SF342 [Software Construction Project 2] - Thammasat University

-## Features
+## 🌟 Features

-- Read Nitrogen(N), Phosphorous(P) and Potassium(K) values
-- Store Data to Firebase Database
-- Preview in Web App by Firebase
+This application allows users to measure the levels of Nitrogen (N), Phosphorus (P), and Potassium (K) using an Arduino Uno R3 with WiFi capabilities.
+Features include:

+- **Real-Time Data Measurement**: Utilizing and controlling the TCS34725 color sensor.
+- **Data Storage**: Integration with Firebase for real-time database updates.
+- **Web Interface**: A clean web application for data visualization.

-## Getting Started
+## 🛠️ Getting Started

 Follow these instructions to get the project up and running on your local machine for development and testing purposes.